 Fixed Links

-Editor’s Note: Refer to existing studies captured in the WRC-19 1.13 CEPT brief CPG(19)143 ANNEX IV-13

-Studies evaluating the possible coexistence between MFCN and FS in the mmW bands show, that a coexistence is generally possible, but that a kind of coordination between both services is needed, if they should be deployed in the same area in the same frequency range.
+Studies for WRC-19 evaluated the possible coexistence between MFCN and FS in the mmWave bands show, that a coexistence is generally possible, but that coordination between both services is needed, if they should be deployed in the same area in the same frequency range.
 The coordination could be done on a case-by-case basis on a national level.

 Any migration issues are to be managed at national level and are subject to a national decision.
 Co-channel deployment of 5G with fixed links remains possible depending on national situations.
 There is no need to define a common date for management of a migration to an alternative band or to clear the 40.5-43.5 GHz band from fixed services.
 Due to the nature of fixed service bi- or multi-lateral cross-border coordination may be necessary.